 What are the first steps?

-As mentioned, the first thing you need to do is plan out your target audience.
+As mentioned, the first thing you need to do is plan out who your target audience actually is:

-To us, at Artifakt Digital, you target audience specifically is: who you work with currently, who you want to work with, and who you don’t want to work with.
+To us, your target audience specifically is: who you work with currently, who you want to work with, and who you don’t want to work with.

 Determining each of these is equally important.
 How do you figure it out?
-You need to ask a lot of questions early on; if you need help with that, I wrote a blog post about how to find your target audience, which you can read right here.
+You need to ask a lot of questions early on.

 Why do you need to know who you target audience is before you get started working on getting more conversions?
 Because different people behave differently online, and you need to identify who you want to target so you can figure out how to best convert them.
 You need to think about not only what you want the user to do on your website, but also, what the user actually wants to do on your website.